bsnAndras/gfa-wanderer/Specifications.md

 - 🟩The hero can move tile-by-tile in four directions on the screen by using the corresponding arrows (or "WASD" if preferred).
-- 🟥After every two move, the monsters move one tile as well.
+- 🟩After every two move, the monsters move one tile as well.

 #### The Characters